FrancisVila/MFT_convert/content/en/docs/TransferCFT/gettingstarted_intro/my_first_transfer_flow_using_cg/_index.md

     "title": "My first transfer flow ",
     "linkTitle": "First transfer flow with Central Governance", "weight": "110"
-}This topic describes how to create basic <span class="mc-variable axway_variables.Component_Short_Name variable">Transfer CFT</span> transfer flows using <span class="mc-variable Primary.CG or_UM variable">Central Governance</span>.
+}This topic describes how to create basic {{< TransferCFT/componentshortname  >}} transfer flows using .
 Once you understand file transfer flow concepts, you can customize your application integrations and data flows.

 ## Learn how to...